Get

 Foster Appropriate Exercise

-It is important to give your dog the appropriate amount of exercise to help them retain training and become mannerly.
-Dogs with pent-up energy tend to be a bit more exuberant and might even display some nervous or destructive tendencies.
-A Corgi is a high-energy breed, requiring around an hour or more of exercise per day.
-Each Corgi will be different, though, and Pembrokes tend to be a little bit more active than their Cardigan counterparts.
+It is important to give your dog the appropriate amount of exercise to help them retain training and support appropriate behavior.
+Dogs with pent-up energy tend to be a bit more exuberant and might even display some problem or destructive tendencies.
+A Corgi is an active breed, requiring around 45–60 minutes of exercise per day.
+Each Corgi will be different, though, and individual needs vary based on age, health, and fitness level.
+Pembrokes are often described as a little bit more active than their Cardigan counterparts.

 pembroke welsh corgi jumps with red ball in the mouth